Learning a Contact-Adaptive Controller for Robust, Efficient Legged Locomotion: Results

 We test the learned controller in novel scenarios that are not present during training to show that the policy can generalize.
-Purely learned controller usually overfits to the training dynamics and requires collection of additional data in the target environment to make adaptation \cite{RoboImitationPeng20}.
+A purely learned controller usually overfits the training dynamics and requires the collection of additional data in the target environment to make the adaptation \cite{RoboImitationPeng20}.
 With our hierarchical framework, the learned controller is able to adapt to these scenarios directly.

 \paragraph{Bridge Test} We test the learned policy on a scenario where the treadmill is placed parallel to the robot while the front legs of the robot are placed on a fixed bridge, see Figure~\ref{fig:test_scenario} (d).
-This scenario is not present during training while the learned policy is able to adapt and choose not to move the front legs while adjust the rear legs based on the movement of the treadmill.
+This scenario is not present during training while the learned policy is able to adapt and choose not to move the front legs while adjusting the rear legs based on the movement of the treadmill.

-\paragraph{Banana peel stability test} We test the robot on another scenario where the treadmill is not moving while a frictionless mat is placed under a foot, represented by a banana peel in Figure~\ref{fig:test_scenario} (e).
+\paragraph{Banana peel stability test} We test the robot in another scenario where the treadmill is not moving while a frictionless mat is placed under a foot, represented by a banana peel in Figure~\ref{fig:test_scenario} (e).
 The only baseline controller that can recover is the heuristic controller, where the slipping foot is adjusted.
-The learned controller perform similarly to the heuristic controller even though it never sees this situation during training.
+The learned controller performs similarly to the heuristic controller even though it never sees this situation during training.
 One can also pass this test with a freeze-joint standing controller, but we emphasize that the high-level contact adjustment can improve the robustness without changing the low-level controller.